farisachugthai/gruvbox_pygments/docs/_sources/pygments_tokens.rst.txt

 Name.Builtin.Pseudo
     Builtin names that are implicit (e.g. self in Ruby, this in Java).
 Name.Class
     Class names.
 Because no lexer can know if a name is a class or a function or something else this token is meant for class declarations.
 Name.Constant
     Token type for constants.
 In some languages you can recognise a token by the way it’s defined (the value after a const keyword for example).
     In other languages constants are uppercase by definition (Ruby).
 Name.Decorator
     Token type for decorators.
 Decorators are syntactic elements in the Python language.
 Similar syntax elements exist in C# and Java.
 Name.Entity
     Token type for special entities. (e.g. &nbsp; in HTML).
 Name.Exception
     Token type for exception names (e.g. RuntimeError in Python).
 Some languages define exceptions in the function signature (Java).
 You can highlight the name of that exception using this token then.
 Name.Function
     Token type for function names.
 Name.Function.Magic
-    same as Name.Function but for special function names that have an implicit use in a language (e.g. __init__ method in Python).
+    Same as ``Name.Function`` but for special function names that have an implicit use in a language (e.g. ``__init__`` method in Python).
 Name.Label
     Token type for label names (e.g. in languages that support goto).
 Name.Namespace
     Token type for namespaces. (e.g. import paths in Java/Python), names following the module/namespace keyword in other languages.
 Name.Other
     Other names.
 Normally unused.
 Name.Tag
     Tag names (in HTML/XML markup or configuration files).
 Name.Variable
     Token type for variables.
 Some languages have prefixes for variable names (PHP, Ruby, Perl).
 You can highlight them using this token.
 Name.Variable.Class
     same as Name.Variable but for class variables (also static variables).
 Name.Variable.Global